-When compared to the US, local purchasing power in Spain is 28.79 percent lower.
+Compared to the US, purchasing power in Spain is 28.79% lower

 Living Costs in Spain